Tetreault-Pain-Imaging-Lab/ChronicPainfMRI/README.md

 ## How to use this repository

 In order to use `run_fmriprep_cc.sh`, you need :

-1- Freesurfer results ...
+1. Freesurfer results ...
-2- A freesurfer license.txt file
+2. A freesurfer license.txt file
-3- TemplateFlow installed with MNI152NLin2009cSym and fslr downloaded ...
+3. TemplateFlow installed with MNI152NLin2009cSym and fslr downloaded ...
-4- bids filter files (see bids_filter folder)
+4. Bids filter files (see bids_filter folder)

 ### Templateflow